tracymedcalf/function-programming-in-racket/README.md

 (writeln (apply-bitmask '(1 0 1 0) '(8 9 7 6)))
 ```

 **apply-bitmask** should always return a list, so the last expression it evaluates always results in a list.
 Provided we use it right, **cons** will return a list.
-In this case, if we encounter a 1 at the beginning of mask, then we want to cons the beginning of **car** of val onto the beginning of the list returned by **apply-bitmask**.
+In the case where we encounter a 1 at the beginning of mask, we cons the beginning of **car** of val onto the beginning of the list returned by **apply-bitmask**.
 The call to **apply-bitmask** above returns

 (8 7)